 Reverend Mother Francis Borgia Schröck planned the Institute accordingly and appointed Mother Lucy Weber its first directress.
 Along with Sister Immaculate Raich, Mother Lucy founded the Academy on definite educational standards.
 Classes commenced on September 8, 1905, with a total enrollment of 39 students.
 Sisters Immaculate Raich, Josephine Schmitt (house mother), Ignatia Gast (business), Ludgera Kemper (sewing), M. Berchman Jochum (sewing), and M. Leonard Fugina made up the staff.

-After 79 wonderful years, with sixteen directresses/principals, a number of moves, and hundreds of graduates, Divine Providence Academy closed in 1984.
+After 79 wonderful years, with sixteen directresses/principals, a number of moves, and thousands of graduates, Divine Providence Academy closed in 1984.
 The Alumnae Association is still active today.

 Directresses and Principals